lsst-dm/dmtn-056/index.rst

 The common schema is only intended to be used for SELECT queries.
-Operations that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`DataRepository` will be supported through Butler Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.
+Operations that add or remove :ref:`DataUnits <DataUnit>` or :ref:`Datasets <Dataset>` (or types thereof) to/from a :ref:`DataRepository` will be supported through Python APIs, but the SQL behind these APIs will in general be specific to the actual (private) schema used to implement the data repository and possibly the database system and its associated SQL dialect.